divavocado/divavocado/README.md

 # I'm an Artist and an aspiring Developer!

-# 🍄About me:
+🥑About me:
-- 🪵 I'm still learning
+- 🍄 I'm still learning
 - 🌱 I’m currently learning HTML, CSS & JavaScript
 - 💭 Feel free to ask me about anything